six-two/qr.html/README.md

 - QR code size limitation: A maximum of 2950 characters can be used with error correction level L, less if you choose better error correction.
 - When opening `qr.html` using a file URL in chromium and enabling the clipboard monitoring, a permissions dialog is triggered every time the clipboard is read (every second).
-- When resizing the page to make it smaller, the QR code often refuses to shrink.
-I don't know why and any help/hints are welcome.
-My current workaround is just reloading the page.

 ## Additional features